kfrancis/ocr/README.md

 # Acknowledgements

-This project could not have came to be without these projects and people, thank you! <3
+This project could not have come to be without these projects and people, thank you! <3